Home » Urinary Tract Infection

 Your veterinarian is likely to suggest submitting a urine sample from your pet, ideally first urination in the morning as this will be the most concentrated and hopefully a sufficient volume to be analysed.
 Your vet is likely to recommend a full urinalysis including a dipstick to measure glucose, bilirubin and white blood cells amongst other parameters to aid diagnosis and to help rule out other confounding factors such as diabetes.

-Taking a urine specific gravity gives an indication of kidney function by assessing the ability to of the kidneys to concentrate the urine.
-Examination of sediment in the urine is also complementary and helps to indicate if infection is present.
 Examination of the sediment under the microscope is often undertaken to identify excess white blood cells, and in particular, those that have engulfed bacteria and are therefore present within the white blood cells.
 This is often indicative of active infection but does not necessarily confirm the source of infection.

 Based on staining of bacteria and pattern it might be possible to interpret a likely causative agent and thus empirical treatment can be implemented.
 In some cases, this may be difficult to determine as contamination from the external genitalia and skin within the free catch sample can misinterpreted.